sgrif/talks/Pokemon And Empathy/outline.md

   - Preset names can't encounter 'M, because they're all stored as one giant block, separated only by byte 80 which is "end of name". e.g.
     RED[80]ASH[80]JACK[80]NEW NAME[80]
-  - FIXME: Didn't see any explicit zeroing of the table when entering cities.
-    How does the zero for 'M end up there if your name is the max length?
-    Should check the code for the old man encounter, and/or character creation
+  - Custom names could always encounter 'M due to 0s at the end of their names.
+    Names in general were 11 bytes, but the player could only input 7.
+Bytes 9-11 would always be 0.
-- Trainers were only for punctuation characters, so most folks never saw them.
+- You could also get glitched trainer battles, but those only happened for punctuation characters, so most folks never saw them.

-  - FIXME: What actually happens for values that result in a trainer?
-Is it actually a battle or can you catch your rival?
+Other ways to load missingno into the encounter table --

+- Trades and link battles store the other player's name in the same spot as the grass encounter table.
+  - Notably, all NPCs that trade pokemon are named TRAINER, so their name is `<TRAINER>@@@@@@@@@@` (0x5D followed by 0x80 10 times), which gives an encounter table consisting entirely of level 80 missingnos.
+There is an NPC trade in the Cinnabar lab, which is likely how this glitch was originally discovered

 Getting the glitched encounter
 --